cisco/cisco-network-puppet-module/README.md

 `next-hop-self`.
 Valid values are True, False, or 'default'.

 ##### `next_hop_third_party`
 `next-hop-third-party`.
 Valid values are True, False, or 'default'.
+This property is not supported on IOS XR.

 ##### `prefix_list_in`
 Valid values are a string defining a prefix-list name, or 'default'.
+This property is not supported on IOS XR.

 ##### `prefix_list_out`
 Valid values are a string defining a prefix-list name, or 'default'.
+This property is not supported on IOS XR.

 ##### `route_map_in`
 Valid values are a string defining a route-map name, or 'default'.